Madison Eagles: Other promotions

 After returning to wrestling, Eagles went on to compete for the PWA championship as well as competing in the Pacific Pro Wrestling promotion in her home country of Australia, where she became their inaugural Women's Champion, after a victory over Storm in mid-March.
 Eagles retained the championship against Shazza McKenzie and Storm, before losing it to Kellie Skater in September, ending her reign at 189 days.
 In 2014, Eagles again wrestled in Japan at World Wonder Ring Stardom, losing to Takumi Iroha.

 Personal life

 Ford was married to fellow professional wrestler Douglas Ryan (better known under the ring name Ryan Eagles), with whom she has three children.
 She is now married to fellow professional wrestler Michael Spencer, with whom she has one child, making it her fourth overall.
+Her daughter, under the ring name MJ Eagles, made her professional wrestling debut as part of Pro Wrestling Australia's 2026 King of the Metro Rumble.

 Ford is a fan of the American rock band AFI, and frequently uses their song "Prelude 12/21" as her entrance theme.